 Job Promotion Letter Example

-Congratulations on your promotion to the position of Assistant Director, Marketing Communications effective January 1, 20XX.
+Congratulations on your promotion to the position of Assistant Director, Marketing Communications, effective July 1, 2021.

 The annual salary for this position will be $42,000 paid on a weekly basis.

 You will report to Jane Dolan, Director, Marketing Communications.
 She is looking forward to working with you as you transition into your new role at our company.